Baltics

 Leading Industries

-In the Baltic nations, the leading industries receiving the highest amounts of venture capital were Transportation, Food, and Fintech, which makes up the majority of total investment into the Baltics region.
+In the Baltic nations, the leading industries receiving the highest amounts of venture capital in 2023 were Energy, Enterprise Software and Transportation.

 Top Investors